|2004 Champions league title|

 GK: Jozef Mlynarczyk (Poland)

-He left Poland in 1984 to play in the West.
+Jozef Mlynarczyk left Poland in 1984 to play in the West.
 He played in Bastia.
-It was in Porto where he made famous by winning the European Cup in 1987.
-For the national team, he was the starting keeper in 1982, where Poland came third and in 1986.
+He was best remembered for his stint with F.C.
+Porto where he won the European Cup, the Intercontinental Cup and the UEFA Super Cup in 1987.
+He was the starting keeper for Poland at the World Cup Finals in 1982 and 1986.
+He was Polish Player of the Year in 1983.

 RB: Joao Pinto (Portugal)